 One of the things I admire about Arizona and Tucson, in particular, is the acknowledgement of the history of the people who have lived and continue to live on this land.
 There is the formal statement read by the City Council at their meetings.
 There are other murals around Tucson recognizing the tribes who were here generation after generation for centuries.
 I was raised in a world that looked down on indigenous people, especially men from the Spokane tribe.
 Then, along came Sherman Alexie and his brilliant books which changed a lot of people’s minds.
 Oh, if you go to his website, you can read about the greatest KISS tribute band on the Spokane Reservation!

 One more thing on the topic of beauty.
 While Pagac has made a name for himself with specific stylized images, I was surprised to see his name as the artist on the wall at Corbett’s restaurant and pickleball facility.
 The art style is dramatically different.
 And I was sorry to see that some rotten person had vandalized the sculpture he created for the Loop biking trail.
 It has been removed for repairs, but it’s uncertain when or where the sculpture will be displayed again in public.
-RESPECT THE ART, folks!
+RESPECT THE ART and the ARTISTS, folks!

 Discover more from I saw it in Tucson